-I would like to take just a moment to reflect on our ILG announcement.
-As I said we are extremely excited about this transaction which will provide us with significantly enhanced marketing potential and opportunities to drive sales growth in shareholder value creation.
-We appreciate the positive response we received from analysts and shareholders since we announced the transaction.
-As we discussed on our conference call on Monday, when we combine with ILG, we will have seven upper upscale and luxury brands with over 100 vacation ownership properties around the world.
-Together we will have access to 100 million members in the Marriott Rewards Star with Preferred Guest and Ritz Carleton Rewards Loyalty programs for our six Marriott ownership brands and access to almost 10 million members in the World of Hiatt Loyalty programs that fuel the growth of the Hyatt Vacation ownership business.
-We have shared our expectations and we will achieve a minimum of \$75 million in annual cost savings within the first two years.
-We view this as a realistic and achievable expectation but do not plan to stop there as we believe we will be able to find significant operational efficiencies and revenue opportunities through our integration efforts.
+I'd like to take just a moment to reflect on our ILG announcement.
+As I said, we are extremely excited about this transaction which will provide us with significantly enhanced marketing potential and opportunities to drive sales growth and shareholder value creation.
+We appreciate the positive response we've received from analysts and shareholders since we announced the transaction.

+As we discussed on our conference call on Monday, when we combined with ILG, we will have seven upper upscale and luxury brands with over 100 vacation ownership properties around the world.
+Together, we will have access to 100 million members in the Marriott Rewards, Starwood Preferred Guest and Ritz-Carlton Rewards loyalty programs for our six Marriott vacation ownership brands and access to almost 10 million members in the World of Hyatt loyalty program to fuel the growth of the Hyatt Vacation Ownership business.

+We have shared our expectations that we will achieve a minimum of \$75 million in annual cost savings within the first two years.
+We view this as a realistic and achievable expectation, but do not plan to stop there as we believe we will be able to find significant operational efficiencies and revenue opportunities through our integration efforts.

-Additionally, as we have mentioned, the transaction will be accretive to shareholders in the first full year following the closing.
-To be clear, while we have not provided any estimate for the referenced revenue opportunities, we feel very strongly that they are substantial and in fact will prove to be one of the longer-term benefits of this transaction.
-We see tremendous potential from the combination of the Marriott Vacation Club brands with the Vistana Signature Experiences.
-Not only from the additional linkage opportunities this will provide but also from our ability to maximize tour generation from our Call Transfer Program across the broader portfolio.
+Additionally, as we've mentioned, the transaction will be accretive to shareholders in the first full year following the close.
+To be clear, while we have not provided any estimate for the referenced revenue opportunities, we feel very strongly that they are substantial and in fact will prove to be one of the longer term benefits of this transaction.
+We see tremendous potential from the combination of the Marriott Vacation Club brands with Vistana Signature Experiences, not only from the additional linkage opportunities [indiscernible] (00:10:59) provide, but also from our ability to maximize tour generation from our call transfer program across their broader portfolio.

-Additionally, while we are already optimistic about the future contract sales growth potential of the digital transfer opportunity we'll begin soon with Marriott, the additional marketing opportunities of our combined Company creates even more ability to generate incremental sale volume.
+Additionally, while we are already optimistic about the future contract sales growth potential of the digital transfer opportunity we will begin soon with Marriott, the additional marketing opportunities of our combined company creates even more ability to generate incremental sales volume.
 Simply put, this transaction is strategically and financially compelling for many reasons.

-In summary, we are excited about we are going to achieve with ILG and we see this combination as a clear win for shareholders, owners and our associates.
+In summary, we are excited about what we can achieve with ILG and we see this combination as a clear win for shareholders, owners and our associates.

-Now let me hand the call over to John to walk through a further detail on the revenue recognition changes and our first quarter results.
+Now, let me hand the call over to John to walk through a further detail on the revenue recognition changes and our first quarter results.
 John?